flexe-inc/queue-model/README.md

 # queue-model
 Tools for modeling latencies in delayed job queues.

+It's possible someone who understands queue theory better than  I can replace all of this code with a single math function implementation.

 NB: This is a public repository; don't commit properietary information to it.

 The general idea is: